 Project: match cut test

-Equipment: Movia 36 camera HD-1 digital system
+Equipment: 36 camera HD-1 digital system

 (32 cameras in a 360 degree ring, 4 overhead)

-This example of the match cut technique was recorded with 36 Movia HD-1 digital cameras recording full frame uncompressed HD images synchronously at 30 fps.
+This example of the match cut technique was recorded with 36 HD-1 digital cameras recording full frame uncompressed HD images synchronously at 30 fps.
 Because the cameras were in a circle any frame in the sequence could be turned into a frozen moment.